ChapelR/custom-macros-for-sugarcube-2/docs/simple-inventory.md

 [Back to the main readme](./README.md).

+> [!NOTE]
+> A third version of the simple inventory is in development.
+You can take a look at it [here](https://github.com/ChapelR/simple-inventory).
+It is not finished yet.
+When it is ready, it will be its own project, separate from the custom macro collection.
+Feel free to open issues over in the new repo if you have ideas or suggestions!

 The simple inventory allows Twine authors to create and manipulate array-based inventories for 'key' style items (as opposed to consumables or equipment).
 This system provides a great deal of functionality, including sorting, displaying item lists (with drop / transfer links), and creating multiple inventories (for creating 'rooms' or other containers, or party members) and transfering items between them.
 All of the functionality here has both a JavaScript API and a TwineScript Macro-based API, meaning the features are easily available from within your passages and inside scripts.

 > [!DANGER]